daattali/beautiful-jekyll/capstone/faq.md

 ---

 Here are answers to some frequently asked questions regarding our capstone course.
 Don't see the answer to your question here, or elsewhere on the capstone course website?
-Please contact us at `sthg_capstone@sthg.ubc.ca` -- we'll be happy to talk with you!
+Please contact us at `sthg_capstone@sthg.ubc.ca` -- maybe we'll add your question to this FAQ page!

 #### 1. Is there a fee to participate as a partner?